sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 ## Challenge

 Since the depth buffer is a texture, we can sample it in the shader.
-Because it's a depth texture, we'll have to use the `samplerShadow` uniform type and the `sampler2DShadow` function instead of `sampler`, and `sampler2D` respectively.
+Because it's a depth texture, we'll have to use the `sampler_comparison` uniform type and the `textureSampleCompare` function instead of `sampler`, and `sampler2D` respectively.
 Create a bind group for the depth texture (or reuse an existing one), and render it to the screen.

 <WasmExample example="tutorial8_depth"></WasmExample>